 The distribution of forests on various relief types is illustrated in the diagram bellow.
+According to the forest national inventory, the distribution of forests on various relief types is the one illustrated in the diagram bellow

-Fig. 32: Forest on relief types.
+Forest on relief types.